dwhiffing/fury/content/aar/mf/mf4/mf4_aj/body.md

 shot down the remaining attackers as they flew away.
 Later, analysis of the wreckage showed that the Fitters had been carrying AS-9 ARMs, but by the time my crew had the radar back on again they were inside the minimum launch range, and couldn't attack.
-A lucky break!
+A lucky break\!

 **SKIRMISHING**